Academic Profile : Faculty

 Assistant Professor, Lee Kong Chian School of Medicine

 Asst Prof Lim is a biostatistician and infectious disease modeller with a long-standing and deep interest in developing new models for infectious disease forecasting, transmission and control.
-He uses these tools to advise and design disease control implementation and policy, and has contributed to more than 40 publications in journals such as Lancet Infectious Diseases and Lancet Western Pacific and is involved in multiple local and international collaborations.
+His laboratory is focused on developing novel frameworks to (1) assess interventions in complex, large-scale field trials to stave vector-borne diseases and (2) forecast and project disease burdens over short and long temporal scales.
+He uses these tools to provide forward guidance on the future epidemiology of diseases and to advise and design disease control implementation and policy.

 Our group combines computational methods in statistics, econometrics and computational epidemiology to understand the risk factors leading to increased infectious disease morbidity and mortality.
 In particular, vector-borne diseases in endemic regions, such as dengue as well as respiratory pathogens such as SARS-CoV-2.